Aberdeen & Aberdeenshire

 From babbling brooks to dense forests and wild coastal stretches, Dumfries & Galloway is the perfect backdrop for adventure.
 The stunning natural scenery has inspired poets, artists and writers for centuries; visitors can explore its proud heritage in Wigtown, Scotland's National Book Town, or Kirkcudbright, the Artists' Town.
 Away from the hustle and bustle, the beautiful landscapes offer the opportunity to spot rare wildlife and explore the valleys and hills of Galloway Forest Park, one of Scotland's most famous nature reserves.

-Home to Scotland's historic capital city, Edinburgh and the Lothians is one of the most exciting regions in the country.
+Home to Scotland's historic capital city, Edinburgh & The Lothians is one of the most exciting regions in the country.
 From world-class cultural institutions and UNESCO World Heritage sites to award-winning restaurants and standout shopping, Edinburgh offers excitement and adventure at every turn.
 Stunning landscapes, charming towns and the majestic peaks of the Pentland Hills in the surrounding Lothians make it the perfect destination for exploring.

 Discover the historic region of the Kingdom of Fife and experience the rich variety in its villages and towns.
 For a compact region, the Kingdom of Fife is incredibly diverse; there are historic universities, world-renowned links golf courses, sweeping coastlines and miles of lush, green landscapes.
 From outdoor adventure to cultural pursuits, Fife's array of charms makes it a playground for explorers and adventurers alike.

-Known as the Gateway to the Highlands, Stirling and the Trossachs is steeped in Scottish history.
+Known as the Gateway to the Highlands, this area is steeped in Scottish history.
 From snow-capped Munros to serene lochs and lush forests, the landscapes around Stirling and the Trossachs have inspired visitors for centuries.
-With vibrant towns and villages, important landmarks, great architecture, stunning natural beauty and plenty of modern charms, Stirling and the Trossachs offers an irresistible blend of Scotland's past and present.
+With vibrant towns and villages, important landmarks, great architecture, stunning natural beauty and plenty of modern charms, Loch Lomond, The Trossachs, Stirling & The Forth Valley offers an irresistible blend of Scotland's past and present.

 Scattered off the north coast of Scotland is an archipelago of more than 70 islands that make up Orkney and Shetland.
 Punctuated by their sandy white shores, traditional cottages, ancient stone structure and clear blue waters, this magical region is a hotbed of heritage, culture, wildlife and natural beauty waiting to be discovered.